 - For 2019 meetings and agendas click here.

 Smartex Forums are membership-based with an in-advance membership fee structure designed to suit the entire range of interests in smart technology, biometrics, smart payments, prepaid, RFID tags, M2M and NFC, and to accommodate differing time and budgetary resources.

 Comprehensive information about member services and benefits, and about Forum subjects and plans for the next year are provided in the 11 sub-sections listed below.
 These include details of how to join, and a membership application form.

-If you have any questions or comments about membership, please don't hesitate to contact the Smartex office on +44(0)1440 712610, or at email@example.com, and we will do our best to help you.
+If you have any questions or comments about membership, please don't hesitate to contact the Smartex office on 07973 963015, or at firstname.lastname@example.org, and we will do our best to help you.